puzzle/ansible-training/content/en/docs/04/01/_index.en.md

   * Don't include the subfolder `/home/ansible/techlab/awx` with all its content in the archive.
   * Compress the archive using any supported type of compression.
   * Ensure an archive is created even if the source is one single file.
-  * Send this file via mail to your own email adress.
+  * Send this file via mail to your own email address.
   Note that you have to have valid credentials for a smtp server.
   Put these credentials into a password file `password_file.yml`.
   * Run the playbook using the smtp password from the file `password_file.yml`